UK Calculator Editorial Team

 Pension drawdown is exceptionally favourable for inheritance compared to annuities.
 If you die before age 75, your remaining drawdown pot can be passed to any nominated beneficiary completely tax-free.
 They can receive it as a lump sum or continue the drawdown themselves (successor's drawdown).
 If you die at age 75 or older, beneficiaries receive the pot but pay income tax at their marginal rate on withdrawals.

 Crucially, pension drawdown pots currently sit outside your estate for inheritance tax (IHT) purposes - meaning no 40% IHT applies.
 This makes pension drawdown an excellent multigenerational wealth transfer vehicle.
-Note: From April 2027, the government proposes including unspent pension pots in estates for IHT.
-Consult a specialist for the current position.
+Important: from 6 April 2027, most unused pension funds will be brought into your estate for IHT (announced at Autumn Budget 2024 and now legislated), so this advantage is changing - consult a specialist for the current position.

 UK Drawdown Platforms: Where to Hold Your Pension in Drawdown